The Neon Ceiling: Production

-Lee Grant was set to appear in a TV film of The Price with George C. Scott when Universal sent her the script.
+Lee Grant was set to appear in a TV film of The Price with George C. Scott when Universal sent her the script for “The Neon Ceiling”.
 "The moment I read that script I was hooked and couldn't let it go", she said.
 "It's a real departure from what is normally seen on TV."

 Reception

 The Los Angeles Times called it "an extraordinary experience... a work of art."

-For her performance, Lee Grant won the 1971 Emmy Award for Outstanding Single Performance by an Actress in a Leading Role (she was also nominated in the same category for an episode of Columbo.)